aka2029/WebDevelopment-AbsorbingIT/Bootstrap_Sandbox/Readme.md

 ### JavaScript Widgets

--> Carousel Slider:
+-> Carousel Slider: Eg. the header of amazon prime
--> Collapse & Accordion:
+-> Collapse & Accordion: Eg. the sidebars with index and subparts. & the timetable app [when that expands for mon, tue, etc] -> Tooltips: Just hover and it shows a message.

--> Tooltips:
+This is wierd in bootstrap because somethings have to be initialized (USING jQuery) inorder to make them work, and not required for other.

 -> Popovers:
 -> Modals:
 -> ScrollSpy & Smooth Scrolling: